-I am a qualified dietitian and have been working in New Zealand for almost ten years.
+I am a qualified dietitian and have been working in New Zealand for over ten years.
 I am a bit of a foodie and have grown to love the gym.
 I say ‘grown’ because this certainly hasn’t always been the case.
 A love of nutrition and wellbeing hasn’t always been my top priority.
 I used to be inactive and make poor food choices which resulted in an unhappy teenager.
 A family health scare, some career guidance and good old fashioned determination on my part saw this path change course.
-The road hasn’t always been easy and I have stumbled; however I am proud to say that for the last 12 years great nutrition and keeping active is exactly where my passion lies and I am thrilled that you have chosen Bitewize Nutrition to help you on your own journey to health through eating well.
+The road hasn’t always been easy and I have stumbled; however I am proud to say that for the last 15 years great nutrition and keeping active is exactly where my passion lies and I am thrilled that you have chosen Bitewize Nutrition to help you on your own journey to health through eating well.

 When I am not in the kitchen, at the gym teaching spin classes or exploring new delicious places to eat with family and friends I love to do a bit of tramping or heading out on my mountain bike, although some trails have certainly gotten the better of me recently!

 I have experience in clinical and outpatient settings, with both adults and children, as well as delivering presentations to a wide range of clientele including sports teams and workplaces.
 My specialties lie in women’s health, diabetes and weight concerns with a special interest in sports nutrition.
 I also have training in the Non-Diet Approach, and can help guide clients to have a kinder and more compassionate relationship with food.
 This is ideal for anyone who is sick of dieting, has lost and regained weight multiple times or is just ready to try something different.
 If you would like to know more, please use the contact form and get in touch!